 Inflation describes a general rise in high street and retail prices over time.
 Inflation in the UK is currently measured by the Consumer Price Index (CPI).

 Inflation Risk refers to the risk that as the price of goods and services rises over time, the purchasing power of savings will decrease unless they grow by at least the rate of inflation.
-The T. Bailey Dynamic Fund aims to deliver at least UK inflation plus an additional 3% over a market cycle (5 years) and the T. Bailey Multi-Asset Growth Fund aims to deliver at least UK inflation plus an additional 4% over a market cycle (5 Years).
+The WS T. Bailey Multi-Asset Dynamic Fund aims to deliver at least UK inflation plus an additional 3% over a market cycle (5 years) and the WS T. Bailey Multi-Asset Growth Fund aims to deliver at least UK inflation plus an additional 4% over a market cycle (5 Years).

 Identical to the entry charge, this is a charge that some fund managers may impose that occurs before your money is invested.
 T. Bailey do not impose an initial charge but initial charges may be levied by your adviser.